mcmahonmc/mcmahonmc.github.io/_projects/mercari-benchmarking.md

 Because this was conducted on a quarterly basis, we were able to glean the relative prevalence of different pain points in relation to each quarter's rapid product changes.

-# Exploring New Frontiers: Leveraging Data for Future Growth
+## Leveraging Data for Future Insights

 Because of the size of this dataset, we can derive clusters based on a combination of users' attitudinal and behavioral data to inform user segmentation.
 As a personal project, I applied variable selection and  maximum likelihood estimation [cluster analysis](https://github.com/mcmahonmc/benchmarking/tree/main) in R using data collected in the first three benchmarking assessments to identify patterns in user characteristics.